Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 • The recipient’s school/kura will receive $100,000 which must be used for the development of science1 in their school.

-Judging of applications will be based on evidence or significant achievements in Science1 education within five years of the date of nomination.
+Judging of applications will be based on evidence or significant achievements in Science1 education within five years of the date of application.

 1. What is your high quality pedagogical approach that sits behind your teaching and learning of your tauira/students?
 (25%)